Density-Aware Farthest Point Sampling: Analysis of DA-FPS

-It is important to note that the bound in Theorem \ref{sub-optimal} does not account for the quality of the density ratio estimation itself, which also depends on the parameter $k$.
-In other words, it does not quantify how well the estimated weighted fill distance in (\ref{estimated_weighted_fill_distance}) relates to the true weighted fill distance in (\ref{weighted_fill_distance}).
-Addressing this issue is an open problem for future work and is closely related to the broader field of density ratio estimation.
-Nonetheless, multivariate density estimation theory indicates that smaller selected sets lead to more biased approximations of the corresponding density marginal in (\ref{kernel estimation}), especially for high-dimensional data~\citep{Wang2009}.
-In simpler terms, the smaller the size of the selected set, the less representative are the computed weights of the actual distribution of the points.
-To mitigate these limitations, we make use of the hyperparameter $u > 0$.
-During the initial steps of the sampling process we consider constant weights, which we then iteratively update according to (\ref{definition_weights}) after selecting the first $u$ points.
-Thus, in early stages, DA-FPS coincides with FPS.
-That is, it focuses on minimizing the maximum distance between any point in the dataset $\cD_{\cX}$ and its closest selected element.
-This approach ensures broader coverage of the data space without initially accounting for the density of the data.
-The value of $u$ plays a crucial role in the effectiveness of DA-FPS for training data selection in regression task involving high-dimensional data.
-If $u$ is set too small, sparse regions of the dataset may be underrepresented in the training set, as the sampling will primarily target higher-density regions.
+The estimated weighted fill distance in (\ref{estimated_weighted_fill_distance}) may not accurately reflect the true weighted fill distance in (\ref{weighted_fill_distance}), particularly when the training set is small or the data are high-dimensional.
+According to multivariate density estimation theory~\citep{Wang2009}, limited sample sizes lead to biased density estimates in (\ref{kernel estimation}), which in turn cause the behavior of the estimated weights $\omega^k_{\cL_{\cX}}(\bsx)$ to deviate from that of the true weights $\psi_{\cL_{\cX}}(\bsx)$ in (\ref{weight_function}).
+Consequently, DA-FPS may appear effective for the estimated problem in (\ref{opt_problem}) but may fail to provide reliable performance for the true problem, especially for small training sets under high-dimensional settings where density estimation is challenging.
+To mitigate these limitations, we first sample attempting to ensure broad coverage of the data space by using the hyperparameter $u > 0$.
+That is, during the initial steps of the sampling process, when density estimates are unreliable, we consider constant weights, which we then iteratively update according to (\ref{definition_weights}) after selecting the first $u$ points.
+Thus, in early stages, DA-FPS coincides with FPS and focuses on minimizing the maximum distance between any point in the dataset $\cD_{\cX}$ and its closest selected element.
+We note that, the theoretical approximation guarantee in Theorem~\ref{sub-optimal} applies only to $u=0$.
+Nonetheless, using $u>0$ offers practical benefits: it ensures coverage across different regions of the data space before density-aware sampling begins, and it allows us to accumulate sufficient points to improve the reliability of density estimation needed for effective weight computation.
+The choice of $u$ is critical to DA-FPS effectiveness.
+For instance, if set too small, sparse regions may be underrepresented in the training set.
 This imbalance can result in low model performances in sparse regions of the dataset with a consequential increase in the average error.
+We speculate that setting $u >0$ may lead to improved approximation guarantees for DA-FPS with respect to minimizing the true weighted fill distance in (\ref{weighted_fill_distance}).
+This is because the initial uniform sampling phase helps ensure that the selected set $\cL_{\cX}$ has a more balanced representation of the data space, which can lead to more accurate density estimates and weight computations in subsequent iterations.
+However, formalizing this intuition and deriving precise approximation bounds for DA-FPS with $u > 0$ remains an open problem for future research.

 Note that, Algorithm~\ref{alg: DA-FPS} can be implemented using $\cO(|\cD|k)$ memory and takes $\cO(db|\cD|k)$ time, where $d$ is the data dimension.
 To give a qualitative understanding, with an implementation in PyTorch~\citep{Pytorch} it takes approximately 970 seconds to select 26000 points ($\approx 20\%$ of the total) from the QM9~\citep{Ruddigkeit2012, ramakrishnan2014quantum} dataset consisting 130202 data points of dimension 100.\footnote{ We used a 48-cores CPU with 384 GB RAM.} In Appendix~\ref{subsect: computation_cost_DAFPS} we provide more experimental results on the efficiency of DA-FPS.